 C3H1xxV4 uses a ventilator fan which must be externally supplied via separate connections.
-The ventilator fan is available in two versions for single phase feed: 220/240VAC; 110/120VAC
+The ventilator fan is available in two versions for single phase feed: 220/240VAC; 110/120VAC depending on the cable type

 3.6.5.
 Motor / Motor brake C3H